Have you ever wondered what pencil numbers mean and how to decide which pencil grades to use? This quick guide explains it all.

-A smooth paper, such as a Bristol Paper (affiliate) favored by so many illustrators, has no tooth whatsoever, and achieving rich dark pencil tones is much more tricky.
+A smooth paper, such as a Bristol Paper favored by so many illustrators, has no tooth whatsoever, and achieving rich dark pencil tones is much more tricky.
 Graphite does not bind well to the surface and can appear washed out.
 It’s more suited to pen.

 A rougher surface with plenty of grain can produce richer and darker tones with relatively light pencils.
-Textured drawing paper lends itself towards a more expressive and sketchy drawing style where movement and atmosphere are important.
+Textured drawing paper lends itself to a more expressive and sketchy drawing style where movement and atmosphere are important.

 In other words, if you use a pencil grade on different paper, you can expect different results.
 Your paper choice will be governed by your chosen style.

 In general, you can say with some certainty that smoother paper is ideal for precise and methodical drawings, while rougher paper is more suited to a looser and sketchier style.

 I can help you: What’s The Right Paper for Pencil Drawing?
 (How to Choose Wisely)